Skip to main contentSkip to main navigationSkip to footer content

 In all matters not governed by Missouri statute or district procedures, meeting protocol will be governed by the manual known as Robert’s Rules of Order.

-The Board of Trustees will recognize a member of the Faculty Association and a member of the Student Government Association who is selected by these two bodies to be their representatives.
-These representatives will receive notices of Board meetings and be invited to attend.
+The Board of Trustees will recognize a member of the Faculty and a member of Student Activities who is selected by these two bodies to be their representatives.
+These representatives will receive notices of Board meetings and be invited to attend meetings held during the fall and spring semesters.

 Participation by Telephone